iomesh/docs/docs/volume-operations/expand-pv.md

     kubectl get pvc example-pvc
     ```

-    After running the command, you should see an example like:
+    If successful, you should see output below:

     ```output
     NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE